survivejs/webpack-book/manuscript/extending/01_loaders.md

 But what's the point?
 You can pass to loaders through webpack entries.
 Instead of pointint to pre-existing files as you would in majority of the cases, you could pass to a loader that generates code dynamically.
 Even though a special case, it's good to be aware of the technique.

+T> If you want to return `Buffer` output, you will have to set `module.exports.raw = true` as webpack expects a string by default.
+The flag overrides this default behavior.
+You need this if you wrap for example [node-sass](https://www.npmjs.com/package/node-sass) as a loader.

 ## Writing Files

 Loaders, like [file-loader](https://www.npmjs.com/package/file-loader), emit files.
 Webpack provides a single method, `this.emitFile`, for this.
 Given *loader-runner* does not implement it, you have to mock it: